midtown-ai/glossary/glossary/m.md

   * If, after learning, the agent can make predictions about what the next state and reward will be before it takes each action, it's a model-based RL algorithm.
   * If it can't, then it’s a model-free algorithm.

- Algorithms that purely sample from experience such as Monte Carlo Control, [SARSA], [Q-learning], Actor-Critic are "model free" RL algorithms.
+ Algorithms that purely sample from experience such as [Monte Carlo Control], [SARSA], [Q-learning], [Actor-Critic] are "model free" RL algorithms.
 They rely on real samples from the [environment] and never use generated predictions of next [state] and next [reward] to alter behaviour (although they might sample from experience memory, which is close to being a model).

  More at:
    * ...